 WE ALL START AS SINGLES

 As we learned at the beginning, Adam was first a single person before God brought Eve to him.
-What we have to embrace in our mind is that we all start our adult lives as a single person.
+What we have to embrace in our mind is that we all start our young adult lives as a single person.
 This is God’s plan for everyone in the early days of their lives.
 This is not hard to figure out.

 However, the problem a lot of single people run into is being content as a single person first (which we will discuss later in another study).
 The second problem is deciding on whether to get married or not.
 Often times, being single can lead a person to discontentment and eventually rushing to get married.
 So, the key is being content and waiting on God to reveal His plan for you.